Skip to main content

 Frequently Asked Questions

 If you have bought or are considering buying a used car, you should obtain a vehicle history report.
-If the vehicle has been in a previous crash with an air bag deployment, especially if it has a salvage title, you should have the vehicle inspected to determine if the replacement air bag inflator is from DTN.
-A reputable mechanic or dealership can inspect your vehicle to determine if it has one of these air bags.
+While NHTSA does not endorse any specific services, air bag deployment history can be found free using vehicle history information available through third-party providers such as CARFAX.com/airbags.
+Enter your VIN or license plate, then search.
+CARFAX will show for free whether the vehicle had a reported air bag deployment.
+If the vehicle has been in a previous crash with an air bag deployment, you should have the vehicle inspected to determine if the replacement air bag inflator is from DTN.
+A reputable mechanic or dealership can review NHTSA’s technician guidance and inspect your vehicle to determine if it has one of these air bags.
 Only an inspection can determine if your vehicle is affected.

 The air bag inflators were made in China by Jilin Province Detiannuo Automobile Safety System Co., Ltd., also known as DTN, and likely illegally imported into the United States.
-These air bag modules were then installed as replacement parts after an air bag deployed in a previous crash.
+These air bag modules were then installed as replacement parts, generally after an air bag deployed in a previous crash or was stolen from the vehicle.

 NHTSA is aware of the following crashes.